Key (basketball): Restricted area arc

-In the NBA, Euroleague, and in FIBA and NCAA or NAIA play, the key has an arc extending four feet from the basket (NBA and NCAA or NAIA), or 1.25 meters (approximately 4.1 feet) (FIBA).
-The area behind the arc, or the arc itself is called the "restricted area" (RA) in the NBA, the "restricted area arc" in the NCAA or NAIA and the "no-charge semicircles" in FIBA.
+In the NBA, Euroleague, FIBA, NCAA, and NAIA play, the key has an arc extending four feet from the basket (NBA, NCAA, NAIA), or 1.25 meters (approximately 4.1 feet) (FIBA).
+The area behind the arc, or the arc itself, is called the "restricted area" (RA) in the NBA, the "restricted area arc" in the NCAA and NAIA, and the "no-charge semicircles" in FIBA.
 This arc is not used in NFHS play.

 Its purpose is to prevent secondary defenders from taking a position under the basket in an attempt to draw an offensive foul while a player is driving to the basket.

 If a player on offense drives past his primary defender on the way to the basket and a secondary defender steps in, he must establish a position outside the RA to draw an offensive foul.

 If the drive starts inside the Lower Defensive Box (LDB – the area from the bottom tip of the free throw circle to the end line between the two 3‑foot posted-up marks), the secondary defender is allowed to be positioned inside the RA.

 The restricted area does not apply if the secondary defender jumps in attempting to block the shot, and the offensive player leads with his leg or knee in an unnatural motion or uses his off arm to prevent the defender from blocking his shot.

 The RA does not extend from below the backboard to the baseline.
 Therefore, if a player drives the baseline and is not attempting to go directly to the rim, the RA does not apply.

-The restricted area arc rule first appeared at any level of competition in the NBA for the 1997-98 season.
+The restricted area arc rule first appeared at any level of competition in the NBA for the 1997–98 season.
 It was applied in NCAA men's basketball for the 2010–2011 season.
 The NCAA approved adding a visible restricted-area arc three feet from the center of the basket in Division I men’s and women’s games for the 2011–2012 season.
-The panel delayed implementation of the arc until the 2012-2013 season for Divisions II and III to allow those schools more time to plan and place the restricted-area arc in their home arenas.
-Starting with the 2015-2016 season, the NCAA moved the RA arc out to four feet from the center of the basket; the NAIA followed suit.
+The panel delayed implementation of the arc until the 2012–2013 season for Divisions II and III to allow those schools more time to plan and place the restricted-area arc in their home arenas.
+Starting with the 2015–2016 season, the NCAA moved the RA arc out to four feet from the center of the basket; the NAIA followed suit.